 - Select Reset All Settings.

-If none of the ways worked, you should try backing up your data using a computer.
-As it’s the ultimate way, it gets the job done to manually back up your device.
+If none of the ways worked, try backing up your data using a computer.
+It’s the ultimate way to safely and manually back up your device.

 - Connect your iPhone or iPad to your Mac through the Lightning to USB cable.

 - Open Finder.

 - Click General at the top of the Finder window, then select Back up all of the data on your iPhone to this Mac.

 - If you want to secure your backup, choose Encrypt local backup.